niallphelan01/cardiomed/README.md

 # cardiomed
-This is the Cardiomed development website, for practical purposes.
+This is the Cardiomed website, which is being updated currently to reflect the product offering to the market.